armaaniel/steak-and-eggs/README.md

 ### Daily Portfolio Snapshots

-An AWS Lambda function runs daily, hitting an authenticated endpoint that iterates through all users in batches of 100.
-For each user, it calculates their current AUM by bulk-fetching the current value of their positions and reducing them alongside their cash balance, saving the result as a new `PortfolioRecord`.
+An AWS Lambda function runs daily, triggering a method that iterates through all users in batches of 100.
+For each user, it calculates their current AUM by bulk-fetching the current value of their positions and reducing them alongside their cash balance, saving the result as a new/updated `PortfolioRecord`.

 ### Error Handling

-Every controller action rescues exceptions and returns structured fallback responses (e.g. `{open: 'N/A', high: 'N/A', ...}`) so the frontend degrades gracefully rather than crashing.
+Every controller action rescues exceptions and returns structured fallback responses (e.g. `{open: 'N/A', high: 'N/A', ...}`) so the frontend degrades gracefully.
 All caught errors are forwarded to Sentry.

 ## Models